YouKnowJoey/RecruitStatsFXExcel/README.md

 # RecruitStatsFXExcel

 RecruitStatsFXExcel is a JavaFX-based application designed to streamline recruitment statistics management by facilitating Excel file imports, updating data through forms, and handling Common Access Card (CaC) certificates.
-Future endeavors are to use python to conduct data analytics on the recruitment data.
+Future endeavors are to conduct data analytics on the recruitment data.

 ## Features